Whitney & Murphy Funeral Home

 Cremation and Religion: Does Your Religion Permit It?

-May 9, 2022
+May 10, 2022

 Different religions are practiced worldwide, and each has a unique perspective on cremation.
-It is strongly recommended by the cremation service providers in Glendale, AZ that the relatives of the deceased have a thorough understanding of their religion’s stand on cremation before embarking on the method of body disposition.
+It is strongly recommended by the cremation service in Phoenix, AZ that the relatives of the deceased have a thorough understanding of their religion’s stand on cremation before embarking on the method of body disposition.
 The following is a summary of the major religions and their perspectives on cremation:

 Christianity